CompGenomeLab/boquila/examples/README.md

 - For plots and statistical analysis you can use [this](./plots.ipynb) python notebook provided in the examples directory

+- For statistical analysis we are using Hotelling's T-square test
+    - Hotelling's T2: 0.001973, p_value: 1.0

 - After completing steps in notebook provided above, you should see following plots.

 <p align="center">